The Lightroom upload does not work.

 Make sure you are not using any form of firewall or programs such as "Little Snitch" that block your connection.
 Disable these for testing purposes to see if it works without them.

-Please test if another network/WLAN or a hotspot through your mobile phone is solving the problem, so you can be sure that it is not your network that is blocking the upload.
+Please test if another network / wifi or a hotspot through your mobile phone is solving the problem, so you can be sure that it is not your network that is blocking the upload.

 Still not working?

 In this case, it is very likely that your ISP has blocked the FTP Port.
 This is occasionally the case in public WLANs, in hotels and holiday homes, at airports etc...
-Or a bad Internet provider.
-Some providers want to prevent the misuse of "their" Internet connection, but unfortunately also block serious services such as your upload.
-Please try SFTP and port 22 (see point 6).
+Some ISPs may also block FTP connections to prevent the misuse of "their" Internet connection, but unfortunately also block serious services such as your upload.
+Please try SFTP and port 22 (see point 7).